 1. If the trust buys the insurance, it will not be included in your estate.
 So the proceeds, which are not subject to probate or income taxes, will also be free from estate taxes.

-2. Insurance proceeds are available right after you die.
-So your assets will not have to be liquidated to pay estate taxes.
+2. Insurance proceeds are available right after you die, so your assets will not have to be liquidated (possibly at “firesale” prices or at an inopportune time) to pay estate taxes.

 7. How does an irrevocable insurance trust work?

-An insurance trust has three components.
-The grantor is the person creating the trust -- that's you.
+Like other irrevocable trusts, insurance trust has three basic components.
+The grantor is the person creating the trust—that’s you.
 The trustee you select manages the trust.
 And the trust beneficiaries you name will receive the trust assets after you die.

 8. Can I be my own trustee?

-9. Why not just name someone else as owner of my insurance policy?
+9. Why not just name someone else as the owner of my insurance policy?

-If someone else, like your spouse or adult child, owns a policy on your life and dies first, the cash/termination value will be in his/her taxable estate.
-That doesn't help much.
+If someone else, like your spouse or an adult child, owns a policy on your life and dies first, the cash/termination value will be in his/her estate.
+That could create a tax problem.

 But, more importantly, if someone else owns the policy, you lose control.
 This person could change the beneficiary, take the cash value, or even cancel the policy, leaving you with no insurance.
-You may trust this person now, but you could have problems later on.
-The policy could even be garnished to help satisfy the other person's creditors.
-An insurance trust is safer; it lets you reduce estate taxes and keep control.
+You may trust this person now, but you could have problems later.
+The policy could even be garnished to help satisfy the other person’s creditors.
+An insurance trust is safer and has many more benefits.

 10. How does an insurance trust give me control?

 With an insurance trust, your trust owns the policy.
 The trustee you select must follow the instructions you put in your trust.
-And with your insurance trust as beneficiary of the policies, you will even have more control over the proceeds.
+And with your insurance trust as the beneficiary of the policies, you will have even more control over the proceeds.

 By contrast, if your spouse or children are beneficiaries of the policy, you will have no control over how the money is spent.
 If your spouse is beneficiary and you die first, all of the proceeds will be in your spouse’s taxable estate; that could create a tax problem.
 Also, your spouse (not you) will decide who will inherit any remaining money after he or she dies.

-11. Are there other benefits to naming the trust as beneficiary of an insurance policy?
+11. Are there other benefits to naming the trust as the beneficiary of an insurance policy?